yireo/yireo-slides/slides/yireo/extdn_practices.md

 ---
 # 1. Do Use Composer
-~ Use composer packages
+~ Use composer packages for extensions
-~ Especially commercial extensions should use composer ~ Locally, you can use `app/code`
+~ Especially commercial extensions should use composer ~ This is not a debate, this is a base requirement

-~ (Note that we are not talking about themes here)
+---
+# 1. Do Use Composer
+- Use composer packages for extensions
+- Especially commercial extensions should use composer
+- This is not a debate, this is a base requirement

+Moving on ...
+~ Locally, you can use `app/code`
 ~ But with deployment, composer should be used
 ~ And `app/code` should be empty